 47. Single in on your SERPs.

-Check your own website frequently for any missing or broken links, outdated photos or missing page information such as titles, subtitles, meta descriptions, alt text on images and similar bits and pieces that make it easier for web crawlers to accurately predict what your pages are about.
+Check your own website frequently.
+Look out for missing or broken links, outdated photos, missing page information such as titles, subtitles, meta descriptions, alt text on images.
+These things make it easier for visitors to find what they need, and for web crawlers to accurately predict what your pages are about.

-Also be certain you know the right keyword phrases that you’re working to incorporate on specific pages.
-If you see a page is no longer performing accurately in Google Analyics, try and determine why.
+Also find keyword phrases that you want to rank for and incorporate them on specific pages.
+If you see a page is no longer performing accurately in Google Analytics, try and determine why.

-Having complete and accurate information on a variety of event venue sourcing sites makes it easier for search engines to determine what your event venue’s website is about in your city and dramatically increases your venue discoverability with new event planners across the globe.
+Take every advantage of niche event venue directories.
+Have complete and accurate information on all venue search sites.
+This makes it easier for search engines to determine what your event venue’s website is about.
+Plus, it dramatically increases your venue discoverability with new event planners.